Indian retail's real problem isn't the last mile. See where the cost hides

 • Dashboards for greater transparency across teams

-TallyPrime combines accounting, order management, and inventory management in one environment, which suits smaller organisations that want minimal fragmentation.
+TallyPrime combines accounting, order management, and inventory management in one environment, which suits smaller organizations that want minimal fragmentation.
 Teams can raise purchase orders and sales orders, link them to stock, and post to ledgers in a few steps.
 Licensing is available on-premises or as a subscription, with pricing adjusted by edition and users.

-Key features
+Key features:

 • Integrated order processing, invoicing, and tax